jakebenn/aws-key-rotation-scripts/README.md

 **rotate-iam-key.sh** is a bash script that rotates an IAM user's key.
 The script follows the process below to rotate the key:

 1. Create a new (second) access key for the user.
-2. Test the application code with the new key..
+2. Test the application code with the new key.
 3. If nothing breaks, de-activate the old key.
 4. Re-test.
 5. If nothing breaks, delete the old key.